JuulSchnitzler/Control-Dataset/Blog_Post.md

    All five datasets are saved as `.csv` files.

 With this setup, we train a Random Forest model on the original training set and evaluate its predictions across all test variants.
+Since the transformation is applied only to the test sets, we can directly assess whether a monotonic change in input representation affects model behavior.
 By comparing results on `test_random` vs. `test_random_scaled`, and `test_near` vs. `test_near_scaled`, we can isolate whether monotonic transformations affect predictions, especially for inputs near learned decision thresholds.

 ### Example
 The following figures show (part of) what the datasets can look like in the described setup.

-**Figure 1:** Original training set (left) and scaled training set (right):
+**Figure 1:** Original training set:
 <p float="left">
   <img src="https://github.com/user-attachments/assets/a580b014-9317-4847-b84a-34427324e7bc" width="20%" />
 </p>